Norm Benning Racing: Sponsorship and number

 The team has had little success in finding sponsorship.
 They mainly function on week-by-week deals with several different companies.
-However, there is currently an ongoing fundraiser that is attempting to help the Facebook page NASCAR Memes sponsor Benning's No. 6 for the 2014 Talladega race.

 In the past few years, Benning has raced the No. 57 in all races he enters under the Norm Benning Racing banner.
 Starting in the second half of 2014, Norm Benning Racing will field the No. 6 instead of 57.
 The former 75 is now running as the 57 with multiple drivers.